Eugene32/Regex-Tutorial/README.md

 Is a part of the regex represented by square brackets ([ ]).
 The bracket translate as to look for a match regardless of length and location contained in it.

 Our email regex has `[a-z0-9_\.-]' dissecting the expresion we will match:
-- [ a-z ]  --> string can contain all lowercase characters between a to z.
-No capital letter allowed.
-It is a protocol to convert all email inputs to lowercase via js thus there is no need to include A-Z
+- `[ a-z ]`  --> The string can contain all lowercase characters between a to z.
+Uppercase characters will not be considered as a match.
+However, this not a problem as it is a protocol to convert all email address inputs to lowercase via js thus there is no need to include A-Z requirement.
+- `[ 0-9 ]` --> The string can contain numerical value from 0 - 9.
+- `[ _\.-]` --> The string

 ### Character Classes